-If a homeowner currently lives in a home and needs to convert his or her owner occupied to investment home and needs to use the potential rental income in order to meet the debt to income ratios, the homeowner needs to have at least 30% equity in his or her owner occupied home as well as have a one year lease agreement with a tenant in order to use 75% of the potential rental income on his conversion of the owner occupied to investment home..
-The homeowner also needs two months reserves on both his converted owner occupied to investment home as well as two months reserves on his new owner occupied home.
-The new conventional mortgage loan program is much stricter than the FHA mortgage loan program.
+If a homeowner currently lives in a home and needs to convert owner-occupied to investment property they can use potential rental income as qualified income.
+If homeowner needs to use potential rental income in order to meet the debt to income ratios under certain circumstances.
+Homeowner needs to have at least 25% equity in exiting the owner-occupied home.
+Under Fannie Mae Guidelines, a one year lease agreement is required on Conventional loans.
+In order to use 75% of the potential rental income on conversion of the owner-occupied to investment home.
+The homeowner also needs two months reserves on both converted exiting owner-occupied to investment homes.
+Also needed are two months reserves on a new owner-occupied home purchase.
+The new conventional mortgage loan program is much stricter than the FHA loans.

 Qualifying For a New Home Without Selling the Existing Home